mharris382/Patchwork/Dreamwalker Developer Documentation/Onboarding Document.md

 - **Puzzle**: recent organizational addition.
 This is a group of actors that are connected to a specific puzzle.
 A puzzle can be completed permanently  (typically by reaching an trigger box), at which point the puzzle elements that are no longer relevant will be removed.
 This will help players avoid confusion or having to resolve previously solved puzzles
 - **Reset Button**: All puzzles will have a reset button, which reverts all puzzle elements back to their original state.
 This allows player to recover from an incorrect solution, or somehow loosing a key item or pickup.

+> NOTE: the puzzle actor ***IS*** the reset button.
+Because they are fundamentally linked, they are not implemented as separate actors.
+You cannot have a puzzle without a reset button.

 ### Spore Terminology